 - You still have to use a small amount of chlorine (or bromine) to eliminate all contaminants.

 Biguanides are easy to use and safe alternatives to chlorine.
-They don’t cause skin or eye irritation and do not damage pool equipment.
+They’re unlikely to cause any skin or eye irritation and they don’t damage pool equipment.
 They’re stable molecules and aren’t affected by sunlight and changes in temperature or pH levels.